xzYue/odoo/doc/howtos/website.rst

 :guilabel:`Sign In` (in the top-right), fill the credentials in (``admin`` / ``admin`` by default) then click :guilabel:`Log In`.

-You're now in Odoo "proper": the administrative interface.
+You're now in Modoo "proper": the administrative interface.
 For now click on the :guilabel:`Website` menu item (top-left corner.

 We're back in the website but as an administrator, with access to advanced